AlexCue987/konsumers/README.md

 ### Developing a new transformation

 ## Learning by example

 ### Converting finishers' times to complete race results

+Using two states to compute overall and age group place for race finishers.

 Complete example: `examples/advanced/RaceResults`

 ### Splitting time series of temperature into increasing and decreasing subseries

+Using a `Resetter` to split.

+Complete example: `examples/advanced/WarmingCooling`

+Note that in this example data points at which the trend changes from warming to cooling or vice versa, is included in both increasing and decreasing subseries.